veddox/monarch-arena/API.md

 - `toggle_panel(panel, value=None)` Turn a single panel (0-7) on or off.
   (value == True -> on, value == False -> off, value == None -> toggle).
-  *Can only be used in DUPLICATE mode!*
+  *Can only be used in DUPLICATE mode.*

 - `clear(colour="black", show=True)` Clear the screen (i.e. set it all to one
   colour).
 If `show` is true, render immediately.